Delaware Gambling Regulation

 Gambling Advertising Policies and Restrictions

 Gambling policeies imageDelaware is somewhat liberal in its stance on gambling-related advertising.
 One of the few conditions licensed operators must meet is not to advertise their products in a misleading fashion.
-This is to say marketing materials should not deceive players into thinking the odds of winning outcomes are higher than they are in reality.
+In other words, marketing materials should not deceive players into thinking the odds of winning are higher than they actually are.

 All marketing materials require the approval of the Delaware Lottery to ensure they are appropriate and accurate.
-More importantly, the advertisements should contain links leading to websites that provide information on treatment, prevention, and assistance for those addicted to gambling and their close relatives.
-The operators must remove self-excluded gamblers from all forms of marketing and promotions.
+More importantly, advertisements should contain links to websites that provide information on treatment, prevention, and assistance for those addicted to gambling and their close relatives.
+Operators must remove self-excluded gamblers from all forms of marketing and promotions.

 Delaware Gambling Regulators

-From everything we have written so far, you can probably tell the state-sanctioned lottery operator exercises what looks like a monopoly on the local gambling industry.
-Not only does it own all video lottery terminals authorized in the state, but it has also selected the platform providers online gambling operators must team up with.
-Given all this, it only makes sense the Delaware Lottery Commission also has the mandate to regulate all forms of gambling within the state.
+Based on everything discussed so far, it is clear the state-sanctioned lottery operator effectively holds a monopoly over Delaware’s gambling industry.
+It not only owns every video lottery terminal authorized in the state but also chooses the platform providers that online gambling operators must use.
+Considering this, it makes sense that the Delaware Lottery Commission also has the mandate to regulate all forms of gambling within the state.

 Delaware Lottery